news

 Key Details

-• Victims: Charles Vallow (shot in July 2019) and Brandon Boudreaux (targeted in a failed drive-by shooting in October 2019)
+• Victims: Charles Vallow (shot in July 2019) and Brandon Boudreaux (survived a drive-by shooting in October 2019).

-• Previous Convictions: In 2023, Vallow Daybell was convicted in Idaho for the murders of her children, Tylee Ryan and Joshua Vallow, and for conspiring to kill Tammy Daybell.
+• Previous Convictions: In 2023, Vallow Daybell was convicted in Idaho for the murders of her children, Tylee Ryan and JJ Vallow, and for conspiring to kill Chad Daybell’s first wife, Tammy Daybell.

 • Sentences: Two life sentences in Arizona, to be served consecutively and in addition to her existing life sentences in Idaho.